Is social media more harmful than beneficial for me? You may have asked yourself the same question many times before.

 The privacy settings in social media platforms can encourage users to cyber-stalk.
 We all have that one ex we want to keep an eye on, and social media makes it much easier to do so.
 You can check someone’s profile a hundred times a day without their being notified.
 Sharing your location can also put you in danger, as cyber-stalkers can find out the spots you frequently go to.

 Social media can disrupt the development of social skills, especially for children, as their frontal lobes are still being formed.
-Social skills can be learned through interaction with others—whether in person or online—but social media does not provide an environment for this type of practice.
+Social skills can be learned through interaction with others—whether in person or online.
+However, social media does not provide an environment for this type of practice.

 For example, communication on social media lacks the immediate feedback from your audience that you’d get from face-to-face interactions.
 At the same time, it’s missing the opportunity to build up a rapport with your audience over time and establish mutual trust.

 Cyberbullying is one of the most common forms of social media abuse.
-It’s a form of bullying or harassment that occurs through electronic forms of contact such as email, instant messaging, text messages, and some online forums.
+It’s a form of bullying or harassment that occurs through electronic forms of contact.
+It can happen through email, instant messaging, text messages, and some online forums.
 Bullies often take advantage of the anonymity offered by these new technologies to say things they wouldn’t dare say in person.

-Although bullying has always occurred in schools and workplaces as well as across neighborhoods and communities, cyberbullying differs from other types because it occurs electronically instead of face-to-face.
+Bullying has always occurred in schools and workplaces as well as across neighborhoods and communities.
+Cyberbullying differs from other types because it occurs electronically instead of face-to-face.
 For example, bullies tease victims about their weight or appearance during at school.
 Cyber bullies, on the other hand, send anonymous messages bashing the target’s looks from their desk at home.
 This wat no one else can see what they’re doing—or who they are doing it to!

 Social scientists have been studying how social networks like Facebook affect our mental health for years now.
 Studies show people tend to feel worse after using their computers, even when they think they’re having fun!